This article may contain compensated links. See our full disclosure here

 Resources from Untold Italy

-- Read Pierpaolo’s full recommendation list for pizza here.
+- Read Pierpaolo’s full recommendation list for pizza here and where to stay on a trip to Naples in Where to stay in Naples – Best areas and neighborhoods, plan your time in the city with the help of our 3 day Naples itinerary and discover the Best day trips from Naples.
 Find more about food on the Amalfi Coast in 7 reasons to join a Sorrento food tour on your trip to Italy and more about the many towns and villages to enjoy in Best places to stay in Amalfi Coast: towns, villages, hotels and villas

 - Heading to the Amalfi Coast soon?
 Our digital Positano Guide is now available at the Untold Italy shop, full of load of useful info to carry with you, including the best restaurants, local dishes to try as well as beach clubs, walks, shopping, a packing list and more – untolditaly.com/shop